somarkn99/api-basic-setting/README.md

 ```

 3. FingerPrintHeader
-Delete personal information sent with unnecessary requests (in order to increase security)
+Delete personal information sent with unnecessary requests (in order to increase security) :no_bell: :mute:

 ```php
 class FingerPrintHeader